 Freeze-Dried Foods Retain 95% of its Taste and Nutritional Value

 When you’re preparing for a disaster, you need to consider the taste and nutritional value of the food items you’re storing.
 Studies have revealed that freeze dried foods, unlike dehydrated or canned foods, retain most of its nutritional and taste value because of the low heat used during the primary drying process.
-The process of first freezing the food item (and the water molecules within it), before turning the ice into vapor during the primary and secondary drying stages, helps lock nutrients and flavor in much better than other food preservative methods.
+The process of first freezing the food item (and the water molecules within it), before turning the ice into vapour during the primary and secondary drying stages, helps lock nutrients and flavour in much better than other food preservative methods.

 Having access to highly nutritional food is essential for the following reasons: